 Now that you’ve gone over your budget and determined areas where you can tighten your belt in order to make your money go further in paying off your debt, what do you pay off first?

 In order to answer that question, you first need to determine what you’re up against.
-I highly recommend checking out a site like Rocket HQ where you can get your credit report and score for free without impacting your score.
+I highly recommend checking out a site like Rocket HomesSM where you can get your credit report and score for free without impacting your score.
 This and other sites like it will let you see your credit report, but they’ll also give you tips on how to increase your score and your creditworthiness.

 The effects of a bankruptcy vary depending on the type of loan you’re trying to get, but in most cases, there’s a waiting period after the bankruptcy is discharged or dismissed.
 It’s possible to get a loan in as little as a year after dismissal or discharge, but you’ll have more options after two or three years.